An Investigation of the Channel Capacity of Bacterial Chemotactic Sensors for Low Chemoattractant Concentrations: Introduction

-However, no studies have addressed the channel capacities of individual bacterium.
+However, no studies have addressed the channel capacities of individual bacteria.
 While some studies on \textit{E.\ coli} chemotactic receptors focus on the population level and dynamical behavior of cells \cite{martins2011trade,marzen2018optimized}, the present study provides an analysis of the chemotactic ability of a single \textit{E.\ coli} cell.
 Specifically, the mixed Tar/Tsr chemoreceptor clusters within the \textit{E.\ coli} cell are modeled with a heterogeneous Monod-Wyman-Changeux molecule \cite{marzen2013statistical} under the assumption of adaptation to negligible background chemoattractant concentration \cite{celani2010bacterial}.
-Three sensor performance metrics (channel capacity, effective Hill coefficient, and dynamic range) are obtained by sweeping a seven-dimensional parameter space.
-By locating literature-based strains in these seven-dimensional landscapes, we find that channel capacity appears to have been driven to a local maximum for all available strains.
-Dynamic range and effective Hill coefficient are positively correlated with channel capacity across the seven-dimensional parameter space, but upon closer examination, do not appear to have been driven to local maxima in the seven-dimensional parameter space by evolution, although dynamic range is near the maximum of what it could be.
-This implies that channel capacity is the subject of evolutionary selective pressure, adding to the literature on optimized properties of the bacterial chemotactic sensors.
+Three sensor performance metrics (channel capacity, dynamic range, and effective Hill coefficient) are obtained across a seven-dimensional parameter sweep, and their values for wild-type and mutant strains are compared to the maximum possible values over the possible parameter values that could have been selected by evolution.
+The results point to the potential importance of accounting for adaptation and naturalistic chemoattractant concentration statistics when calculating information transfer, though this study provides a useful upper bound in a low concentration regime.